Downtown Tax increment financing District

 BACKGROUND.
 In 2018 the Economic Development Commission, under the direction of the Village Board of Trustees, hosted an Economic Development Summit.
 During the event, the panelist discussed issues, opportunities, and methods the Village should consider using to attract investment and new businesses in the Downtown.
 Shortly after the Summit, the Village Board hired of Ehlers & Associates, Inc. to prepare a Downtown Economic Incentives Study for their consideration and approval.
 A copy of the approved July 31, 2018 Study is posted at www.clarendonhills.us/dtedtools.
 The Study provides an overview of potential financial tools that would generate base-line revenue, that in turn, could be used to create financial incentives for private investment in the Downtown.
 Specifically, the Study reviewed three financial mechanisms: special service areas, business districts, and tax increment finance districts (TIF), and concluded that TIF would have the greatest potential of providing the most revenue without negatively impacting the value of the existing downtown properties.
 As a result of the Study, the Village Board set aside funding for consultant services needed for the development of a Tax Increment Finance District Eligibility Study.

 The Redevelopment Project Area is located in downtown Clarendon Hills and includes the Clarendon Hills Metra train station and surrounding area.
 It is generally bounded by Burlington Avenue on the north, Park and Ann avenues on the south, Gilbert Avenue on the west, and the alley east of Golf Avenue on the east.
-The downtown area has faced many challenges that established communities along rail lines have faced including pedestrian and vehicle safety.
-In addition, it consists primarily of older single-story commercial structures that are outdated, are incompatible with current development requirements, and in many cases do not meet current building code requirements for life safety.
+The downtown area, the subject of the Village's adopted Downtown Master Plan, has faced many challenges that established communities along rail lines have faced, including pedestrian and vehicle safety.
+In addition, it consists primarily of older single-story commercial structures that are outdated, are incompatible with current development requirements, and in many cases, do not meet current building code requirements for life safety.